samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 When you drink this potion, you gain the effect of the [Gaseous Form](/spells/2618927-gaseous-form) spell for 1 hour (no [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration) required) or until you end the effect as a Bonus Action.

-This potion’s container seems to hold fog that moves and pours like water.
+This potion's container seems to hold fog that moves and pours like water.

 ### [Potion of Giant Strength](/magic-items/5417-potion-of-giant-strength)